WallarooLabs/wally/book/go/api/word-count.md

 ### Our Counting Guts

 The next three classes are the core of our word counting application.
-By this point, our messages has been split into individual words and run through our `WordPartitionFunction` and will arrive at a state computation based on the first letter of the word.
+By this point, our messages have been split into individual words and run through our `WordPartitionFunction` and will arrive at a state computation based on the first letter of the word.

-Let's take a look at we have. `CountWord` is a `StateComputation`.
+Let's take a look at what we have. `CountWord` is a `StateComputation`.
 When it's run, we update our state to reflect the new incoming word.
 Then, it returns the return value from `wordTotals.GetCount` and `true`.
 The return value of `GetCount` is an instance of the `WordCount` class containing the word and its current count.

 ```go
 type CountWord struct {}